 Monday, October 4 – Friday, October 22 (Webinars; number and dates TBC)

-Participants: 30 students and young professionals (approximately 25 years of age or younger)
+Participants: 30 students in college, university or graduate school and young professionals (approximately 25 years of age or younger)

 Program fee: Free